esnet/react-timeseries-charts/src/website/guides/markers.md

         this.setState({tracker: t});
     },

 Using this mechanism allows us to display additional data outside of the chart.
-For instance we can use the Date stored in `this.state.tracker` to lookup the values at that time, or to synchronize the trackers of multiple charts.
+For instance we can use the Date stored in `this.state.tracker` to lookup the values at that time, to synchronize the trackers of multiple charts, or adjust the tracker time to snap to specific times or events.

 ### Advanced tracker